George Gasson

 George Gasson (born 15 January 1997) is a Welsh rugby union player who played for the Dragons regional team as a wing.
-He is was also Wales under-20 international.
+He was also Wales under-20 international.

 Gasson made his debut for the Dragons regional team in 2017 having previously played for Caerphilly RFC, Nelson RFC, the Dragons academy and Bedwas RFC.

 In 2018/2019 he played in HSBC's rugby sevens international series for Wales.